-- Although a file is automatically closed when your program ends it is still a good style to explicitly close your file as soon as the program is done with it. - What if the program encounters a runtime error and crashes before it reaches the end?
+- Although a file is automatically closed when your program ends it is still a good style to explicitly close your file via the file variable as soon as the program is done with it. - What if the program encounters a runtime error and crashes before it reaches the end?
 The input file may remain 'locked' an inaccessible state because it's still open.